ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ### moduleName (required)
 The name of the runtime module to import the methods from.

+### generate
+The output mode of the compiler.
+Can be "dom"(default), "ssr", or "hydrate". "dom" is standard output. "ssr" is for server side rendering that is hydrateable.
+And "hydrate" is for the client that hydrates the previously server rendered markup.s

 ### delegateEvents
 Boolean to indicate whether to enable automatic event delegation on camelCase.

 ### contextToCustomElements
 Boolean indicates whether to set current render context on Custom Elements and slots.
 Useful for seemless Context API with Web Components.

+### alwaysWrap
+Removes the need for `{( )}` syntax.
+All expressions will be dynamic.
+This can lead to severe performance degradation.
+Use at your own risk.

 ### alwaysCreateComponents
 Always use createComponent method instead of just calling the function.
 Needed to support class components.